 Future of the Construction Industry, rush to Net Zero Carbon (NZC), Smart Buildings, Smart Cities, infrastructure, offsite-manufacturing, modular buildings, modern methods of construction, green tech innovation, changes in use after COVID.
 Keynote Speaker

-Futurist Keynote Speaker: Posts, Slides, Videos - Future of Construction Keynote Speaker
+Futurist Keynote Speaker: Posts, Slides, Videos - Future Construction and Smart Cities

 It’s not enough for the construction industry to deliver smart buildings that are ultra-efficient to heat or cool.